 Today it came up again when I was recording my podcast and I recognized that I hadn’t shared it publicly on my blog and it needed a home here.

-I hope you enjoy my experience and glimpse of my grandmother.
+I hope you enjoy my experience and glimpse of my maternal grandmother.

 I’m home again, from a breathtaking 80th birthday celebration for my Mami (grandmother).
 Thank you everyone for making her day so special.